CALL US FOR PEACE OF MIND BUILDING INSPECTIONS IN SYDNEY:

 We understand you’re concerned about the state of the property’s roof and will do everything in our power to inspect it.
 Your inspector will also be able to view the roof from a ladder and your inspector can identify most roof problems from within the roof space and walking on a roof is a common cause of damage to roofing materials.
 It is also possible to make special arrangements to access difficult roofs by cherry picker and use of drones (at an additional cost).

 We are suitably qualified, accredited and experienced building consultants.
 Qualifications and accreditations include certificate IV and Diploma of building and constructions, Accreditations in Termite/Timber Pest assessment and Identification, Building Inspections and Defects identification, building science including mould identification and remediation, building assessment and restoration following disasters such fire/smoke and flood/water damage.
 The head inspector has over 17 years of on job experience.
 We are involved with building industry associations and continuously take part in educational and training programs such as continued professional development.
 This help us to keep abreast with the latest changes in technology for building inspection and legislations that benefits our clients.
-Vital Building and Pest Inspection is committed to give you the best customer experience.
+Vital Building Inspections Sydney is committed to give you the best customer experience.
 “For Peace of Mind It’s Vital”.